imagej/imagej.github.io/_pages/plugins/trackmate/extensions/trackmate-helper.md

+---
-title: TrackMate Helper
+title: TrackMate-Helper
 categories: [Segmentation,Tracking,Benchmark]
 logo: /media/logos/trackmate-300p.png
 description: Userf-friendly parameter sweep with TrackMate with automatic benchmarks.
 artifact: sc.fiji:TrackMate
+---

 # The TrackMate helper

 ## Introduction

 The TrackMate helper tool is a tool that can sweep over an extensive range of user-defined tracking parameters, including detectors and tracking algorithms, to define the best possible combination of tracking parameters for your tracking task.
 The output of parameters is compared with ground truth tracks of the same dataset.
 The calculated metrics are based on the Cell Tracking Challenge, which aims to develop an objective evaluation for cell segmentation and tracking algorithms.
-More information about the CTC is available on their [<span class="underline">website</span>](http://celltrackingchallenge.net/).
+More information about the CTC is available on their [website](http://celltrackingchallenge.net/).

 If you are using this TrackMate module in your work, remember to cite the paper describing the Cell Tracking Challenge: